Additional Qualification/Additional Basic Qualification Courses

 French Language Proficiency Test

-- French Language Proficiency Test Registration Package - Registration will open February 1, 2019
+- French Language Proficiency Test Registration Package - Registration begins February 3, 2020

 Spanish Language Proficiency Test

-- Spanish Language Proficiency Test Registration Package - Registration will open February 1, 2019
+- Spanish Language Proficiency Test Registration Package - Registration begins February 3, 2020

 Native Language Statement of Fluency